Azure/azure-sdk-for-java/sdk/management/docs/DESIGN.md

 ### Conditional request

-For services support ETag and conditional request, consider supporting following methods in create flow and update flow:
+For services support ETag and conditional request, consider supporting following methods in `define...create` and `update...apply`:

-- `withETagCheck()` enables implicit ETag check, which create if resource does not exist on service, and update if resource on service has not been modified.
+- `withETagCheck()` enables implicit ETag check, which fails creation if resource already exists on service, and fails modification if resource on service has been modified by others.
 - `withETagCheck(String etag)` enables explicit ETag check on update.

+### Exception

+Exception on management of Azure resource is a `ManagementException` instance.
+Detail of the error is a `ManagementError` instance.

+`managementError.getCode()` and `managementError.getMessage()` returns code and message of the error response.

 <!-- LINKS -->
 [authenticate]: AUTH.md